rebeccasm/chat-demo/README.md

 ● Set up your development environment to work with React Native and Expo.
 ● Create the app’s layout using native UI components and style the start screen based on the screen designs you received in this brief.

+Exercise 2: Chat UIs & Accessibility
+● Build the chat screen and the chat functionality with the Gifted Chat library.